centminmod/configserver-scripts/README.md

 # Way to the Web Limited Scripts

+This repo is a fork of the official repo at https://github.com/waytotheweb/scripts.
+To see differences between this fork and official repo, please check out the link [here](https://github.com/waytotheweb/scripts/compare/main...centminmod:configserver-scripts:main).

 ## All files within this repository are subject to the [GPL license](LICENSE.txt) as outlined in [COPYING.md](COPYING.md)

 These are the final copies of the scripts.